forestgrape/coronavirus/index.md

 - [an exploitable tissue]
 - an exploitable cell

 #### cell entry
-- the virus gets attached to the matching receptor on the target cell mostly via the spike protein
+To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
+Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.
+-
 - fusion of the viral envelope with host cell membranes
 - release of genetic material and proteins into the cell

-<p id="coronavirus-tropism">-----</p>

-## Tropism
-Both evolutionary drive and biological constraints yield the tropism of coronaviruses.
-Key factors are:
-* cell typesq the corresponding receptors expressed and the biochemistry inside the cells
+#### matching receptor
+the virus gets attached to the matching receptor on the target cell mostly via the spike protein

-* environmental factors around the cells determines entry:
+#### enviromenment around the cell
-    - chemical environment
-    - biological environment: Virions are activated for cell entry by specific proteins
-    - physical environment

-Each step  in the life cycle has both attracting and limiting factors.

-A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane.
-All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
-Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

-### between host tropism
+* The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
+This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).

+### virion constraints
 Often a virion needs to be outside of a host to reach a next exploitable host.
 In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
 * get attached to a wrong thing.
 The probability of this is extremely high due to the random movement.
 * sunlight destroys virions.